Distinguished Diversity Enhancement Award recipients recognized for their exceptional contributions

 David Roper is dedicated to advocating for diversity and inclusion within the Moritz College of Law and the law profession.
 He has devoted significant efforts to diversifying and increasing opportunities for minority students in The Ohio State University Law Journal and was elected as the Journal’s first African American editor-in-chief, a distinguished and coveted position in every law school.
 David invests his time mentoring and recruiting law students, and is actively involved in the Black Law Students Association.

-Stephanie ShawStephanie Shaw, PhD
+Headshot of Stephanie ShawStephanie Shaw, PhD

 Professor, Department of History